Pablouski7/Pablouski7/README.md

 ### 👋 About Me

-- 🌱 I’m a computer science engineering student with experience in research-driven development, data analysis, and full-stack solutions for real-world and academic projects.
+- 🌱 I’m a computer science engineering with experience in research-driven development, data analysis, and full-stack solutions for real-world and academic projects.
 - 📚 Lifelong learner — always up for new technologies, ideas, and challenges.
 - 🤝 I’m open to collaborating on projects to gain experience and expand my skill set.
 <!-- - 🧠 Passionate about solving problems that mix code, science, and curiosity.